devinshields/h2odocs/source/algorithms/glm.rst

       4. Push Submit

       5. The resulting column is a row by row match with the data submitted, giving a predicted value.
+This output can be downloaded and saved as a .csv file.